top of page

 Cocaine Production and Deforestation

-Cocaine is derived from the leaves of the coca plant, which is primarily cultivated in Colombia, Peru, and Bolivia.
+Cocaine is derived from the leaves of the coca plant, primarily cultivated in Colombia, Peru, and Bolivia.
 The process of coca cultivation and cocaine production is one of the leading drivers of deforestation in the Amazon rainforest and surrounding areas.

 The Dark Side of MDMA Production